Showing posts with label Platformers - Puzzle. Show all posts

 Aesthetics

 Graphically, this is a mixed bag for me.
 Don't get me wrong, each screen has an extraordinary cartoon-like style, especially in the 'Spooky Forest' with scary trees, ghosts, bats, and funny zombie-like men.
 I am constantly amazed by the attention to detail and throughout we have excellent animations for all.
-Hey, I love that pitchfork guy!
+Hey, I love that Pitchfork guy!

 The game uses a push-scrolling technique which is a little too slow and I feel flick-screen would have been a much better option.
 It's the only quibble I have because push feels unnecessarily too sluggish.